The-Ethical-Guy/Evora/SECURITY.md

 - They will not use Evora to engage in any activities that violate local, national, or international laws, including but not limited to unauthorized penetration testing, hacking, and any other illegal cyber activities.
 - They will ensure that their use of Evora complies with all applicable regulations and standards in their jurisdiction.
 - They will take full responsibility for their actions and any consequences resulting from the use of the Software.
-- They will not distribute, modify, or create derivative works of the Software without explicit permission from the Developers.
+- They will not distribute, modify, or create derivative works of the Software without explicit permission from the Developer.

 **4. Limitation of Liability**